dipien/releases-hub-gradle-plugin/README.md

 The list of labels to assign when creating the pull request.
 Optional list.

     pullRequestLabels = ["dependencies"]

+###### Pull Request Assignee

+The user to be assigned to the pull request.
+Optional string.

+    pullRequestAssignee = "octocat"

 ###### Pull Request Reviewers